RitaSensei/Rita-Portfolio/src/content/projects/01-Rita-Portfolio.md

 ---
 title: "Rita's Portfolio"
 publishedAt: 2024-06-21
-description: "Portfolio template created with Astro and TailwindCSS."
+description: "A portfolio site built with Astro and TailwindCSS.
+This site is a work in progress."

 slug: "rita-portfolio"
 image:
   src: "/projects_images/test_portfolio.webp"